cryptojoks/antofy-docs/docs/bridge-to-antofy.md

 ---
-id: bridge-to-zkevm
+id: bridge-to-antofy
-title: Bridge Assets to zkEVM
+title: Bridge Assets to Antofy
-sidebar_label: Bridge to zkEVM
+sidebar_label: Bridge to Antofy
-description: Learn how to bridge assets from Ethereum to Polygon zkEVM using the Wallet Suite.
+description: Learn how to bridge assets from Ethereum to Antofy using the Wallet Suite.
 keywords:
-  - polygon
+  - antofy
-  - zkEVM
+  - abn
   - wallet
-  - Bridge to zkEVM
+  - Bridge to Antofy
   - guide
 ---